Waltham Abbey: Administrative history

 The ancient parish of Waltham Holy Cross was in the Waltham Hundred of Essex.
-The parish was divided into the township of Waltham Abbey and the hamlets of Upshire, Holyfield, and Sewardstone.
+Although officially and ecclesiastically named Waltham Holy Cross, it was commonly known simply as Waltham Abbey.
+The parish was divided into four wards: Township, Upshire, Holyfield, and Sewardstone.
+From 1836, the parish formed part of the Poor Law Union of Edmonton.
 The parish was included in the Metropolitan Police District in 1840.

 The whole parish was made a local board of health district in 1850, governed by a local board.
 Such districts were reconstituted as urban districts in 1894 under the Local Government Act 1894, so it became the Waltham Holy Cross Urban District.
 The urban district council built itself the Town Hall in 1904 to serve as its headquarters.

 Following the Local Government Act 1929, in 1932 it was proposed that it should be merged with Chingford to form a new urban district of 'Chingford and Waltham Abbey'.
 The amalgamation was supported by Chingford Urban District Council but was not supported by the Waltham Holy Cross Urban District Council, who feared increased rates and the potential loss of the annual fair and market.
 The lack of a direct rail connection between the districts was also highlighted.
 The review resulted in no amalgamation, and only a small transfer of territory from Waltham Holy Cross to Chingford following a county review order in 1934.

 As it formed part of the Registrar General's definition of the Greater London Conurbation, the urban district formed part of the review area for the Royal Commission on Local Government in Greater London.
 However, it did not subsequently become part of the Greater London administrative area created in 1965, because it was surrounded by the Metropolitan Green Belt and had limited connection to the London built-up area.

 The urban district was abolished in 1974 to become part of the new Epping Forest District.
 A successor parish was created covering the former Waltham Holy Cross Urban District, but with the new parish being named Waltham Abbey rather than Waltham Holy Cross.
 The new parish council created in 1974 resolved that the parish should have the status of a town under the Local Government Act 1972, allowing it to take the name Waltham Abbey Town Council.

 Following devolution in 2000, control of the Metropolitan Police was transferred to the newly-created Greater London Authority.
 It was initially proposed that areas outside the Greater London Authority boundary would remain under the Metropolitan Police.
 However, in the Greater London Authority Act 1999, the boundaries of the Metropolitan Police District were redefined to match Greater London.
 On 1 April 2000, Waltham Abbey, alongside Loughton, Buckhurst Hill and Chigwell, was transferred to Essex Police, bringing an end to 160 years in the London police district.